DrHyde/unicode-search/README.md

 Or you can `make dev` to run it in dev mode.

 To clear out auto-generated files and built artifacts, `make clean`.

+If you are on a Mac and have a `$HOME/bin` then you can:

+- make install

 # Contributing